kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 Negative bias → the model tends to underpredict wind generation on average.

-Considering wind’s max can reach ~18,382 MW (from your earlier stats), this bias is moderate but worth noting for operational planning.
+Considering wind’s max can reach ~18,382 MW, this bias is moderate but worth noting for operational planning.

 Interpretation: High R² and moderate bias indicate good overall predictive performance, but NESO should be cautious about slight underestimation during high wind periods.